Hestan Cue smart cooking system

 Where the app shines, though, is its video instructions.
 Every step has an accompanying walk-through with chef Philip Tessier.
 When you open a recipe, you’ll see the prep and cook times.
 You can switch the number of servings from two to four and for some recipes, you can pick how rare you want your meat.
 If you’re wondering how difficult certain steps of a recipe will be, you can scroll past the ingredient and equipment lists to see all the videos before you launch the recipe.
 Unfortunately, whether the video would play sound seemed hit or miss for us, mostly falling into the silent movie category, sans subtitles.

 The way the recipes are presented is thoughtfully designed, too.
 They follow the Mise en place system.
 The French term for “put in place” essentially means you don’t start cooking until all your ingredients are laid out, prepped, and chopped.
-The
+The recipes are grouped in several ways, like quick and easy or gourmet, French or Mexican, dinner or snacks, gluten free or pescatarian.
+There’s also a search bar.

 Get it (well) done